dGlotov/to-do-back-end/README.md

 # to-do-back-end

 This API for to-do application

 > To run this application, you need to:

 use command `npm i`

-This application uses the nodemon package, to run you need create script with:

-> `npm --experimental-json-modules app.js` command

-Then you need to create an .env file and write `PORT = YOUR_PORT_NUMBER` or in app.js `const PORT = any port`
+Then you need to create an .env file and write `PORT = YOUR_PORT_NUMBER` or in app.js `const PORT = any port` in `app.js`

 launch the application `npm start`

+`npm start` this script run comand `nodemon --experimental-json-modules index.js` If you wanna deploy this, you need create script with:

+> `node --experimental-json-modules index.js` command